gmdsi/GMDSI_notebooks/docs/part1/freyberg_pest_setup.md

 >
 >FINAL OPTIMISATION RESULTS
 >
->  Final phi                                           Total : 16916.9
+>  Final phi                                           Total : 29.2031
+>  Contribution to phi from observation group       "gage-1" : 0
+>  Contribution to phi from observation group    "headwater" : 0
+>  Contribution to phi from observation group     "particle" : 0
+>  Contribution to phi from observation group    "tailwater" : 0
+>  Contribution to phi from observation group "trgw-0-13-10" : 0
+>  Contribution to phi from observation group "trgw-0-15-16" : 0
+>  Contribution to phi from observation group  "trgw-0-2-15" : 0
+>  Contribution to phi from observation group   "trgw-0-2-9" : 0
+>  Contribution to phi from observation group "trgw-0-21-10" : 0
+>  Contribution to phi from observation group "trgw-0-22-15" : 0
+>  Contribution to phi from observation group  "trgw-0-24-4" : 0
+>  Contribution to phi from observation group  "trgw-0-26-6" : 18.3572
+>  Contribution to phi from observation group "trgw-0-29-15" : 0
+>  Contribution to phi from observation group   "trgw-0-3-8" : 10.8459
+>  Contribution to phi from observation group  "trgw-0-33-7" : 0
->  Contribution to phi from observation group         "flux" : 0
+>  Contribution to phi from observation group "trgw-0-34-10" : 0
->  Contribution to phi from observation group          "hds" : 16916.9
+>  Contribution to phi from observation group   "trgw-0-9-1" : 0
+>
+>
+>pestpp-glm analysis complete...
+>started at 08/10/22 12:26:07
+>finished at 08/10/22 12:26:09
+>took 0.0166667 minutes
+>
 >  ```

 If you check the "pest_files" folder, you should see several new files.
 Open the one named "freyberg.rec".
 This is the PEST record file.
 It records lots of usefull information about the PEST run.